pyOpenSci/pyopensci.github.io/_posts/2020-05-08-worldwide-rse-mentoring-network.md

 Imagine you're a grad student who used Matlab in undergrad, and you have just worked your way through the Jupyter notebooks in
 <a href = "https://github.com/jakevdp/WhirlwindTourOfPython" target="_blank">A Whirlwind Tour of Python</a>,
-and now you're facing some random repository on Github that reproduces the results of a paper.
+and now you're facing a repository on Github that reproduces the results of a paper.
 Can you make sense of all the "development cruft"?
 By which I mean the `setup.py`s (or <a href = "https://snarky.ca/clarifying-pep-518/" target="_blank">`pyproject.toml`s</a>)